Talking it out: CBT group aims to ease stress and boost health in older HIV patients

 Summary

-This study tested whether a 12-week group therapy program based on cognitive behavioral therapy (CBT) is practical and well-liked by older adults with HIV.
-The program teaches skills to manage stress and adopt healthier habits.
-Fifty people aged 50 and older with well-controlled HIV took part.
-The goal was to see if this approach could improve their mental and physical health.
+This study tested whether a 12-week group therapy program based on cognitive behavioral therapy (CBT) is practical and well-liked by older adults (50+) living with HIV.
+The program teaches skills to manage stress related to aging and HIV, and encourages healthy habits like physical activity.
+Fifty participants joined to see if the approach could improve their mental and physical health.

 Disclaimer Read more